benhowell/benhowell.github.com/_drafts/multithreaded-javascript-using-nashorn.md

  * takes a url (endpoint) as input
  * prints to the console what it receives when calling the endpoint
  * sleeps for a random period between 0 and 10 seconds

+To make this webservice complete, we'll also add a `run` function and `shutdown` function.

 **webservice.js**
 {% highlight javascript linenos=table %}